 Who have been diagnosed with Urticaria who haven’t been suffered from any “serious” complication what you’re generally going to find is that most (if not all) life insurance companies aren’t going to be all that concerned about it.
-Which usually means that whatever “rate” you would have been able to qualify for PRIOR to being diagnosed with Urticaria should be the same “rate” that you would be able to qualify for AFTER being diagnosed with Urticaria.
+This usually means that whatever “rate” you would have been able to qualify for PRIOR to being diagnosed with Urticaria should be the same “rate” that you would be able to qualify for AFTER being diagnosed with Urticaria.

 You are someone who has been diagnosed with Urticaria AND have suffered from some serious complications as well, what you’re generally going to find is that you may still be able to qualify for a traditional life insurance policy.
 Only now most (if not all) life insurance companies are going to become much more interested in “what” causes your allergic reactions and how “serious” they can become.

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?